devkotapareekshya/PA-ST111-WGS-analysis/README.md

 against the documented outputs in this README; see in-script comments for details and any assumptions made during reconstruction.

+**Note on script provenance:** the pipeline scripts above were reconstructed from documented tool versions and output statistics rather than preserved from original run logs.
+They represent standard, default parameters for each tool and have not been independently re-executed end-to-end against the raw data in this repository.
+Exact historical run-time parameters may have differed in minor ways; see in-script comments for specific assumptions made during reconstruction.

 ### Computational environment
 - OS: Ubuntu 22.04 LTS (WSL2 on Windows 11)